7 Gley Soils

 Other soils that have a B horizon, in which the major part to 60 cm from the mineral soil surface or to its base (whichever is less)

-- has moderate or strong pedality, and
+- Has moderate or strong pedality, AND

-- is moderately sticky or very sticky, and
+- Is moderately sticky or very sticky, AND

 - has pH of 5.9 or more.